ethanyuwang/Buzmo/README.md

 * Geon Lee, Ethan Wang

 # To-do:
-* 1. Merge: DBInteractor.java, DBManager.java
+* 1. Merge: DBInteractor.java, DBManager.java (DONE)
+* 2. PrivateChats currently does not use Private_chats table.
+Update interactor so that it is used.
-* 2. Searches
+* 3. Searches
-* 3. Delete/delete on cascade
+* 4. Delete/delete on cascade
-* 4. Manager mode
+* 5. Manager mode